zabellemotte/moodle-socialflow-log/README.md

 - then run the `\logstore_socialflow\task\hits_task` task (computes the number of hits for each action in the `logstore_socialflow_log` table and stores this in the `logstore_socialflow_hits` table; then get informations about the closing dates of logged activities and stores it in the `logstore_socialflow_closing` table)
 Note that `\logstore_socialflow\task\cleanup_task` performs data cleanup in the log table.

+If needed, the scheduled tasks may be runned manually while following the [Official documentation on scheduled tasks](https://docs.moodle.org/500/en/Scheduled_tasks).

 ## Import data from logstore_standard

 After installation, all data are empty as no data has been logged so far.
 But your Moodle site might log data through Moodle's own logging system, the `logstore_standard_log`.
 The logstore plugin offers a simple way to import that data by using the import.php script.
 It can be called from the shell like this: